-ENTRIES TAGGED "mobile app"
+"mobile app" entries

 The United States National Institutes of Health (NIH) wants to tie development of mobile health apps to evidence-based research, and it hopes to do that with a new grant program.
 The imperative to align developers with research is urgent, given the strong interest in health IT, mobile health and health data.
 There are significant challenges for the space, from consumer concerns over privacy and mobile applications to the broader question of balancing health data innovation with patient rights.